 The Director of Finance shall ensure that risks to the Trust arising from the use of IT are effectively identified and considered and appropriate action taken to mitigate or control risk.
 This shall include the preparation and testing of appropriate disaster recovery plans.

-The Director of Nursing and Clinical Governance shall publish and maintain a Freedom of Information (FOI) Publication Scheme, or adopt a model Publication Scheme approved by the information Commissioner.
+The Director of Nursing and Clinical Standards shall publish and maintain a Freedom of Information (FOI) Publication Scheme, or adopt a model Publication Scheme approved by the information Commissioner.
 A Publication Scheme is a complete guide to the information routinely published by a public authority.
 It describes the classes or types of information about our Trust that we make publicly available.

 PATIENTS' PROPERTY